 Bursaries for STEMM students

 The Welsh Government's bursary for postgraduates aims to increase the number of Welsh graduates who remain in or return to Wales to undertake a master’s degree in science, technology, engineering, mathematics or medicine, also known as 'STEMM' subjects.

-Each bursary is worth £2,000 and may be available to Welsh and EU students studying a full taught master's degree programme starting in the 2020-21 academic year at Cardiff University.
+Each bursary is worth £2,000 and may be available to Welsh and EU students studying a full taught master's degree programme starting at Cardiff University.